 We use other IT Solutions Company with whom we contract to integrate our internal and external IT solutions to provide better online gaming platform and associated services.

 This notice applies to you if you use our services in retail store, over the phone, online, through our mobile applications, by using any of our websites or interact with us on social media or otherwise participate in a competition or obtain information about our services during a commercial event.
-This privacy notice applies to customers, external third parties, internal contractors and employees and underpins our commitment to protecting your personal information.
+This privacy notice applies to our customers, external third parties, internal contractors and employees and underpins our commitment to protecting your personal information.
 This notice has been adopted by all of the companies and brands within our Group.

 We are committed to safeguarding the privacy and the security of your personal information.
 This notice explains what we do with your information and how we keep it secure.
 It further explains where and how we may collect your personal information, as well as your rights over any personal information we hold about you.

 We take the security of all the data we hold very seriously.
 We adhere to internationally recognised security safeguards to ensure that personal data remains confidential and subject to internal and external security.
 We continue to monitor and review our data security standards and where necessary make improvements.

 We consider all companies, individuals, and businesses to be third parties, if they are not part of Stanleybet Holdings Limited or within the Stanleybet Group.
 If we receive your personal information from a third party, we shall continue to apply the same safeguards and security as we would to any other personal information we obtain directly.

 We collect your personal information when you use our services or provide your personal information to us for some of the reasons outlined below:

 If you use our website, we will ask you to provide personal information in order that you can register for an account and use our services.
 You will also be asked to accept our terms and conditions.

 If you write to us either by letter or email, we will keep a record of your information, such as name, address, email address, telephone number and details of your enquiry and our response to you.